Kazimierz Alchimowicz: Biography

-He originally worked as an estate manager near Kyiv and was banished to Siberia for six years of hard labor for his participation in the January Uprising (1863).
-While there, he began drawing to relieve the monotony.
+He was born in Dziembrów, Vilna Governorate, and was raised and educated in Vilnius.
+He originally worked as an estate manager near Kyiv and was banished to Siberia for six years of hard labor for his participation in the January Uprising (1863) in Lithuania.
+He was sent beyond the Urals to Verkhoturye, where he began drawing to relieve the monotony and later sold drawings with nature motifs and religious themes to support himself.
 After his return (1869), he enrolled in a drawing class in Warsaw, taught by Wojciech Gerson and sponsored by the Imperial Academy of Arts.
 During this time, he was awarded two silver medals by the Academy.
-From 1873 to 1875 he studied art in the studios of Alexander von Wagner in Munich.
+From 1873 to 1875 he studied art in Munich at the Academy of Fine Arts, Munich, in the studio of Alexander von Wagner.

-From 1876 to 1878, he lived in Paris and exhibited at the Salon.
-For a time, he worked as the head of a studio in Fontainebleau, where he painted porcelain, but he soon resigned and returned to Warsaw, where he established his own studio in 1880.
-After 1890, he taught drawing at a private school operated by the art pedagogue, Bronisława Poświkowa (1855-1902).
+From 1876 to 1878, he lived in Paris and exhibited at the Salon (and in Ghent).
+For a time, he worked as the head of a studio in Fontainebleau, where he painted porcelain and faience, but he soon resigned and returned to Warsaw, where he established his own studio in 1880.
+After 1890, he taught drawing at a private school operated by the art pedagogue Bronisława Poświkowa (1855–1902).

+His artistic inspiration came mainly from peasant life and history; he was influenced by Gerson and Aleksander Lesser.
+He painted late-Romantic landscapes of the Vilnius Region, the Tatra Mountains, and France, as well as historical and legendary scenes connected with Lithuania.
+He also produced portraits, religious paintings and polychrome murals, and worked in clay and wood sculpture, porcelain and faience painting, and mural decoration.
+He exhibited in Kraków (1873–1902), Warsaw (1874–1912), Paris (1881–1900), Vienna (1882 International Art Exhibition), Vilnius (1888–1915), Odessa, and Munich.
+His painting Funeral of Grand Duke of Lithuania Gedyminas (1888) won awards twice.

-His artistic inspiration came mainly from peasant life and history.
-Among his most noted works is a tableau of scenes entitled Goplana, inspired by the play Balladyna by Juliusz Słowacki.
-He also did a tableau of twelve drawings based on the Polish historical poem Pan Tadeusz, by Adam Mickiewicz.
-In addition to his painting, he created religious murals and tried his hand at wood carving.
+Among his most noted works is a tableau of scenes entitled Goplana, inspired by the play Balladyna by Juliusz Słowacki (exhibited in Kraków in 1894 to enthusiastic critical reception).
+He also created a tableau of twelve drawings and later a series of twelve paintings (1898) and graphics (1903) based on the Polish historical poem Pan Tadeusz, by Adam Mickiewicz.
+In addition to his painting, he created religious murals—including the polychromy (1908–1910) in the Stara Błotnica sanctuary of the Church of the Nativity of the Blessed Virgin Mary, and works such as Najświętsza Maria Panna for a church in Zakopane and Święta Trójca for Lublin Cathedral—and tried his hand at wood carving (e.g. a crucifix for the church in Brzeziny).
+His works were highly popular at home and abroad; a large collection of his work is held by the National Museum in Warsaw.

-His younger brother, Hiacynt, who lived in France, was also a painter.
+His younger brother, Hiacynt (1841–1897), who lived in France, was also a painter.

+Alchimowicz died on December 31, 1916, in the Hospital of the Infant Jesus, Warsaw, and is buried at Powązki Cemetery (quarter 172, row 3, grave 24).
+A street in Grodno is named after him.